 - Department of Defense (DOD) reservists, officer candidates/ROTC, civilian employees, US government employees of DOD, civilian retirees, and annuitants

-- Family members of those listed above including parents, grandparents, spouses, children, siblings, grandchildren, and household members
+- Family members of servicemembers listed above including parents, grandparents, spouses, children, siblings, grandchildren, and household members

-To recap, even though you apply for a Navy Federal auto insurance discount, your insurance is managed by Geico.
-Geico offers all the standard types of auto coverage, plus a few extras.
+Navy Federal auto insurance offers all the standard types of auto coverage through Geico, plus a few extras.

 Liability Coverage (BI/PD)